-- INFLATION: We assumed 2.75% per year used for pension purposes.
-Actuarial standards require using the same rate for OPEB that is used for pension. - INVESTMENT RETURN / DISCOUNT RATE: We assumed 5.8% per year.
-This is based on assumed longterm return on plan assets assuming 100% funding through Futuris.
+INFLATION: We assumed 2.75% per year used for pension purposes.
+Actuarial standards require using the same rate for OPEB that is used for pension.

+INVESTMENT RETURN / DISCOUNT RATE: We assumed 5.8% per year net of expenses.
+This is based on assumed long-term return on employer assets..
 We used the "Building Block Method".
-(See Appendix E, Paragraph 53 for more information). - TREND:We assumed 4% per year.
+(See Appendix E, Paragraph 53 for more information).
+Our assessment of long-term returns for employer assets is based on long-term historical returns for surplus funds invested pursuant to California Government Code Sections 53601 et seq.

+TREND: We assumed 4% per year.
 Our long-term trend assumption is based on the conclusion that, while medical trend will continue to be cyclical, the average increase over time cannot continue to outstrip general inflation by a wide margin.
 Trend increases in excess of general inflation result in dramatic increases in unemployment, the number of uninsured and the number of underinsured.
 These effects are nearing a tipping point which will inevitably result in fundamental changes in health care finance and/or delivery which will bring increases in health care costs more closely in line with general inflation.
-We do not believe it is reasonable to project historical trend vs. inflation differences several decades into the future. - PAYROLL INCREASE: We assumed 2.75% per year.
+We do not believe it is reasonable to project historical trend vs. inflation differences several decades into the future.

+PAYROLL INCREASE: We assumed 2.75% per year.
 Since benefits do not depend on salary (as they do for pensions), using an aggregate payroll assumption for the purpose of calculating the service cost results in a negligible error.